Danielle's Place of Crafts and Activities

 What to do:

-Print out the acorn top pattern onto dark brown paper and the acorn bottom pattern with poem onto tan paper.
-If you would like your children to come up with their own poems, you can use the blank acorn bottom pattern.
+1. Print out the acorn top pattern onto dark brown paper and the acorn bottom pattern with the poem onto tan paper.
+If you want your children to come up with their own poems, use the blank acorn bottom pattern.

 Member's Acorn with Poem Pattern